FusionDTI: Fine-grained Binding Discovery with Token-level Fusion for Drug-Target Interaction: Methodology

 Given a sequence-based input drug-target pair, the DTI prediction task aims to predict an interaction probability score \(p \in [0, 1]\) between the given drug-target pair, which is typically achieved through learning a joint representation \(\mathbf{F}\) space from the given sequence-based inputs.
 To address the DTI task and effectively capture fine-grained interaction, we proposed a novel model, called FusionDTI, which is a bi-encoder model~\cite{liu2021trans} with a fusion module that fuses the representations of drugs and targets.
 The overall framework of FusionDTI is illustrated in Figure~\ref{fig:Proposed model} A. In general, FusionDTI takes sequence-based inputs of drugs and targets, which are encoded into token-level representation vectors by two frozen encoders.
 Then, a fusion module fuses the representations to capture fine-grained binding information for a final prediction through a prediction head.

 \textbf{Input}: The initial inputs of drugs and targets are string-based representations.
-For protein \(\mathcal{P} \), the SA vocabulary~\citep{su2023saprot,van2024fast} is employed, where each residue is replaced by one of 441 SA vocabularies that bind an amino acid to a 3D geometric feature to address the lack of structural information in the amino acid sequences.
+For protein \(\mathcal{P} \), the SA vocabulary~\citep{su2023saprot,van2024fast} is employed, where each residue is replaced by one of 441 SA vocabularies that bind an amino acid to a 3D geometric feature to address the lack of structural information in amino acid sequences.
 For drug \(\mathcal{D} \), as mentioned in the previous section, we use the SELFIES, which is a formal syntax that always generates valid molecular graphs~\citep{krenn2022selfies}.
-We provide the steps and code for obtaining SA and SELFIES sequences in Appendix 6.3.
+We provide the steps and code to obtain SA and SELFIES in Appendix~\ref{subsec:obtain_sequence}.

 \textbf{Encoder}: The proposed model contains two frozen encoders: Saport~\citep{su2023saprot} and SELFormer~\citep{yuksel2023selformer}, which generate a drug representation \(\mathbf{D}\) and a protein representation \(\mathbf{P}\) separately.
-It is of note that FusionDTI is flexible enough to easily replace encoders with other advanced PLMs.
+It is of note that FusionDTI is flexible enough to easily replace encoders with other PLMs or address SELFIES or SA representations that are unavailable.
 Furthermore, \(\mathbf{D}\) and \(\mathbf{P}\) are stored in memory for later-stage online training.

 \textbf{Fusion module}: In developing FusionDTI, we have investigated two options for the fusion module: BAN and CAN to fuse representations, as indicated in Figure~\ref{fig:FusionModule}.
 The CAN is utilised to fuse each pair as \(\mathbf{D}^{*}\) and \(\mathbf{P}^{*}\), and then concatenate them into one \(\mathbf{F}\) for fine-grained binding information.
-For BAN, we need to obtain the bilinear attention map and then generate \(\mathbf{F}\) through the bilinear pooling layer.
+For BAN, we need to obtain bilinear attention maps and generate \(\mathbf{F}\) through the bilinear pooling layer.

 \textbf{Prediction head}: Finally, we obtain the probability score \(p\) of the DTI prediction by a multilayer perceptron (MLP) classifier trained with the binary cross-entropy loss, i.e. \(p=\operatorname{MLP}(\mathbf{F})\).